-Principles of British Wildlife care and Rehabilitation Level 3
+Principles of British Wildlife care and Rehabilitation QLS Level 3

 Explore the world of British wildlife care and rehabilitation with this distance learning course.

 - Understand the basic principles and ethics of wildlife care including rehabilitation and release

 - Develop your knowledge in the care and management of birds

 - Gain an insight into the care and management of small mammals